wikindx/wikindx/trunk/components/plugins/backupmysql/README.txt

 CHANGELOG:

+2021-04-18 : CHG : change of the compatibility version (10) (removal of the database prefix).
 2020-12-21 : CHG : make PHP includes independent of the web server layout (#244).
 2020-12-21 : CHG : reformat source code to the prefered if/then/else style.
 2020-12-21 : FIX : Send HTTP Error Code 404 for a missing download.